logologo

 What Work Can You Do?

-The lack of skill or salary floor is the key difference from the Skilled Worker visa.
-A Graduate Route holder can take an entry-level internship while applying for graduate-level roles — something impossible on a Skilled Worker visa.
+That freedom is the core difference from the Skilled Worker visa.
+On the Graduate Route, you could take an entry-level internship while applying for graduate-level positions.
+On a Skilled Worker visa, that would not be possible.

 How Long Does It Last?